 USB-C has DisplayPort built in for 4K gaming, audio, high speed data, and even 100W power delivery.
 You should most definitely choose a monitor with USB-C if you can for an all-in-one-cable solution.

+The age old question of why some monitors get labeled “gaming” continues to interest people all over the world.
 This article discusses what puts displays designated for gaming apart from standard monitors, what to look for when choosing a screen with gaming as the primary application, and in general the things that make a gaming monitor good.